vampjaz/razer_blade_stealth_hackintosh/README.md

 Trackpad
 -----

 It's a Synaptics 1A586757 multitouch I2C trackpad, so I simply used VoodooI2C plus VoodooI2CHID with an SSDT-XOSI to enable the I2C controller.
 All the native multitouch gestures work great, even three finger click-and-drag.
 Its not quite as sensitive as my MBP trackpad, but its better than I expected on a hackintosh.
-Right click is a little finnicky if you don't tap with two fingers.
+Right click is a little finicky if you don't tap with two fingers.
 I'm also using an old version of Voodoo as the newest one has some bugs with click and drag on this trackpad.
 However, I have heard that others with this laptop have been able to use the latest VoodooI2C just fine with properly working right click.

 Note about VoodooI2C: a common issue I've heard from other users is the kext simply not loading even with the proper DSDT patches.
 While unconventional, it seems that rebuilding the kext cache (even if you do not install any third part kexts in there) actually fixes this and allows voodoo to load.